South American

 Food

-Given the geography of the country, it should not be surprising to learn that Ecuador is blessed with an abundant variety of fresh fruits and vegetables.
+Given the geography of the country, it shouldn't be surprising to learn that Ecuador is blessed with an abundant variety of fresh fruits and vegetables.
 It is possible to try exotic fruits, excellent sea food and many varieties of the Andean potato.
 Across the country you will find many national and regional dishes, including lemon-marinated shrimp (ceviche); toasted corn and pastries stuffed with meat or cheese.
-The adventurous foodie can try such exotic delicacies as roast cuy (guinea pig) or tronquito (bull’s penis soup).
+The adventurous gourmand can try such exotic delicacies as roast cuy (guinea pig) or tronquito (bull’s penis soup).
 Soups are a very important part of the Ecuadorian diet, especially in the Andes.
 Most lunches and dinners are accompanied by soup as a first course.
 Locro is a favorite, made from potato with some cheese and pieces of avocado.
 Accompanying the soups is a sauce known as Ají.
 This hot sauce is made with a mixture of chillies, onions and tree tomato and can be very spicy.
-It makes a great accompaniment but be cautious!
-Typical main dishes usually include pork, chicken or beef with rice or potatoes and vegetables.
+It makes a great accompaniment but be careful!
+Typical main dishes include pork, chicken or beef with rice or potatoes and vegetables.
 On the coast or in the Amazon, potatoes may be replaced with yucca or menestra (lentils or beans).
-While Ecuadoreans are predominantly meat eaters, as elsewhere in Latin America; vegetarians should find little difficulty in finding vegetarian food in the cities such as Quito, Otavalo, Baños, Cuenca or Guayaquil.
-Outside the cities it may be a little more difficult but it should be possible to order sufficient fruit and vegetables, though you may find yourself ordering the chicken dish without the chicken!
-International food is served in most of the hotels and there are international brands of restaurant and snack outlets such as Macdonalds, Subway and Pizzahut to be found in the major cities.
+While Ecuadoreans are predominantly meat eaters; as elsewhere in Latin America, vegetarians should find little difficulty in finding vegetarian food in the cities such as Quito, Otavalo, Baños, Cuenca or Guayaquil.
+Outside the cities it may be a little more difficult but it should be possible to order sufficient fruit and vegetables, though you may find yourself ordering chicken dishes without the chicken!
+International food is served in most of the hotels, and there are international brands of restaurant and snack outlets such as McDonalds, Subway and Pizzahut found in the major cities.
 There are many street vendors to be found in the cities, selling a variety of food, ice cream and drinks.
 Care should be taken when purchasing these as the hygiene of the vendor cannot be guaranteed.

 I